 This Zen garden might need a bigger backyard area to adopt.
 The style is made to represent mountains and rivers.
 The big rocks placed on the sand represent the mountain.
 Meanwhile, the raked sands around it represent water ripples of rivers.
 The good thing is that a watering system is not necessary for this dry landscape.

 This Zen garden combines modern design and minimalism.
 Despite the large area that it needs, it is the perfect choice for people who adores simplicity.
 It’s semi indoor, so it’s protected better from the outside.
 Moreover, it’s easy to build.
 You just need a lot of sand, a few boulders, and a small pruned tree.

 8. Indoor Zen Garden

 A small Zen garden design protected by glass windows inside your house is a great idea too.
-You can go and relax in there without worrying about the outside weather.
-You might find it easier to add a water feature in it.
-You just need gravels, a few bamboo sticks, a small bench, and a small plant, and then you’re good to go.
+You can go and relax in there without worrying about the outside weather. it is easier to add a water feature in it.
+All you need are gravels, a few bamboo sticks, a small bench, and a small plant, and then you’re good to go.

 9. Mini Zen Garden with Waterfall

 This one is a grand design.
 If you want to go all out to create a natural landscape in your backyard, this might be it.
 A small waterfall in your house would be a nice sight to see whenever you’re feeling tired.
 It’s like going to the mountains without going anywhere!